 Nine Different Ways Writers Can Make Money by Writing

-Do you sometimes despair of ever making any money from your writing?
+Do you sometimes feel like you’ll never make any money (or enough money) from your writing?

-Perhaps it’s not your main goal – like most writers, you probably write because you love to – but you’d really love to have the opportunity to actually do what you love for a living.
+Perhaps the money isn’t your main goal – like most writers, you probably write because you love it.
+However, you might also want the opportunity to do what you love for a living.

 In my early years as a writer, as a teenager and into my twenties, I wrote several novels (and read a ton of books about creative writing).
-I was focused on making money as a novelist – and I had no interest in writing non-fiction … or so I thought.
+I was focused on making money as a novelist.
+I had no interest in writing non-fiction … or so I thought.

 Then I came across blogging.
 Not just the “me and my life” sort of blogging that I’d dabbled in for a couple of years – but blogs that were collections of articles on a particular topic.
 Blogs that made money.

-I was quickly hooked – and, surprisingly quickly, got into freelance blogging and quit my day job.
-Today, I get to make money doing what I love: writing and working with writers.
+I was quickly hooked – and, in the space of a few months, got into freelance blogging and quit my day job.
+For over a decade now, I’ve been making money doing what I love: writing and working with writers.

-If you’re very focused on one type of writing, you might want to look at some other options.
+If you’re very focused on one type of writing, look at some other options.
 Don’t automatically dismiss anything as “not for me” or “not proper writing”.